The RQ Founders at 250 Collection

 A thousand years from now, the first 500 years of our country will be considered early-American history.
 That means we are all founders, responsible and accountable for the direction of the United States.
 (Join us for our annual convening, Founder’s Weekend, if you’d like to further engage in person).

-In light of growing political violence and division in the country, which we condemn, we are releasing some of the back content of our print magazine for free as a public service.
+In light of growing political violence and division in the country, which we condemn, and of our country’s 250th celebrations, we are releasing some of the back content of our print magazine for free as a public service.
 Our efforts to promote curiosity, constructive dialogue, and pluralism are funded by our subscribers and supporters.
 If you find this content helpful, we hope that you’ll subscribe or make a contribution.

 Toward a More Beautiful Future,